anotherlin/z80emu/README.txt

 Revision history:

+1.0.0 (13 March 2012)

+Initial commit on github.
+Actually, the code has been almost entirely written during the summer of 2006.

-1.0.1
+1.0.1 (14 November 2012)

 Original implementation of zextest used int64_t.
 In retrospect, this was a poor choice.
 Using double to count cycles is ANSI and has more than enough precision to do so.
 Thank you Chris Pressey (cpressey@gmail.com).

-1.0.2
+1.0.2 (12 February 2014)

 Conditional relative jump (JR_DD_E) instructions such as "jr NZ, myLoopLabel" were not decoded correctly, just a silly bug in a macro to extract bits.
+The zexdoc and zexall exercisers have excellent coverage of ALU instructions, but they both don't feature a single "JR" instruction!
+Hence this (very obvious) bug has gone unnoticed.
 Thank you Marcelo Dantas (marcelo.f.dantas@gmail.com).